-The Certification in Youth Ministry is designed for those who are involved in ministry to youth and their families.
-The program is offered through the BGAV Ministry Equipping Network and includes four Core Courses that provide a foundation for biblical teaching and developing a discipleship ministry to reach across age groups.
-In addition, concentration courses in Youth Ministry are designed to help participants gain knowledge and understanding of strategies/models necessary for developing a balanced and relevant youth ministry in the local church.
+The Certificate in Youth Ministry is designed for those who are involved in ministry to youth and their families.
+The program includes four Core Courses that provide a foundation for biblical teaching and developing a discipleship ministry to reach across age groups.
+In addition, concentration courses in Youth Ministry are designed to help participants gain knowledge and understanding of strategies and models necessary for developing a balanced and relevant youth ministry in the local church.

 Ideal for those who:

 · Are interested in a life-time commitment to ministering to youth and their families.